Welcome to the Washington University School of Medicine

 Associate Dean for Student Affairs

-What advice can I give you?
-1) Get to know your classmates.
+Finally, what advice can I give future medical students?
+1) Rely upon the skills and characteristics that have brought you to this point.
+2) A positive attitude makes a huge difference.
+3) Get to know your classmates.
 Like you, they are amazing.
 Many will become lifelong friends and colleagues.
-2) Do not lose your enthusiasm.
+4) Keep your enthusiasm for medicine.
 You are starting down a pathway that will require diligence, sacrifice, and hard work, but will also bring tremendous reward.
 Doctors play truly special roles in the lives of people.
 It is an honor and privilege to practice this profession.
-3) Rely upon the skills and characteristics that have brought you to this point.
-Attitude makes a huge difference.
-I love this quote from an anonymous source for inspiration to keep the right attitude: “Look for something positive in every day, even if some days you have to look a little harder.”

 Valerie S. Ratts, MD